bigdoods/AEC-APIs/README.md

 # AEC-APIs
 A collective list of APIs for web development in the AEC industries.

+A user friendly view for the APIs can be [found here].(http://aec-apis-app.user.project.bimlauncher.com/)

 Contributing guide is coming soon.

 ## Index